-Black River requires all juniors to take the PSAT test in October.
-The test will be administered on Wednesday, October 13.
+Black River offers all juniors the opportunity to take the PSAT test in October.
+The test will be administered on Wednesday, October 11 (tentative).
 Juniors will also take the SAT in the spring as part of the Michigan required assessment.